Top 10 essential keto foods to always keep in your pantry

 High-fiber keto sources:

-• Chia seeds: an excellent source (11g fiber per ounce).
+- Chia seeds: an excellent source — 11g of fiber per ounce.

-• Avocados: provide substantial fiber (6.75g in half an avocado).
+- Avocados: provide substantial fiber (6.75g per half avocado).

-• Nuts and seeds: these offer significant fiber, linked to reducing chronic disease risk.
+- Nuts and seeds: these offer significant fiber and are linked to reducing chronic disease risk.

 Dairy and alternative sources of essential nutrients